Month 3, Week 3

 - How much they should be eating.
 By now, they should be taking in 4-6 ounces of formula per feeding.
 If they are breastfed, they should be satisfied for at least 2-3 hours if they are getting enough milk at a feeding.
 Your pediatrician will discuss starting solid foods at the 4 month checkup, although you don't need to introduce them to baby if you are breastfeeding exclusively.

 - How much they are growing.
 Your baby is still in the rapid-growth newborn phase, growing about 1 to 1.5 inches and adding 1 to 1.5 pounds per month.

 - What your baby can see.
 At this age, your baby is starting to notice differences in texture, and really enjoys bright colors.

 - Many parents wonder if drooling is a sign of teething, especially if baby is putting their hands near their mouth.
 It may be a sign of their readiness for solid foods.

 - If your baby was a preemie, adjust your expectations: A baby born at 30 weeks will probably be meeting milestones 8-10 weeks after full-term babies born around the same time.
 At each check up, your pediatrician will remind you of those adjustments and goals in development.

 - Schedule your baby's 4-month checkup.
-She'll get the same vaccines that she did at her 2-month checkup.
+They'll get similar vaccines that they did at their 2-month checkup.

-- Your baby can't tell you if she feels sick, so watch for signs like sleeping more often than usual, being less alert when awake, feeding less or refusing to feed, being unusually fussy, and crying more often.
+- Your baby can't tell you if they feel sick, so watch for signs like sleeping more often than usual, being less alert when awake, feeding less or refusing to feed, being unusually fussy, and crying more often.

 - Baby is growing!
 Stock up on diapers a size too big so you're not stuck with too-tight diapers later on.